Accessible Website Design

 No Website Can Be 100% Compliant

-Every person with an accessibility issue is unique, this makes being 100% compliant impossible for all users.
+Every person with an accessibility issue is unique - this makes being 100% compliant for all users virtually impossible.
 Your goal should be to be as compliant as possible for as many people as possible.
 Compliance is an ongoing effort of education, training, testing, and remediation wherever possible.

 What is Involved in Website Compliance with ADA Requirements?